 - There must be a reasonable expectation that a student will return from a leave of absence to continue enrollment at MWU.

-- Students granted approved leave of absences (90 days or less) will maintain financial aid eligibility and all charges will remain on the student account.
+- Students granted approved leave of absences will maintain financial aid eligibility and all charges will remain on the student account.
 Students are not eligible to receive any additional financial aid during a leave of absence.

-- For purposes of administering federal financial aid, a student who is receiving Title IV or Title VII financial aid funds and is granted leave of absence that does not meet the above guidelines will be considered to have withdrawn from MWU (for financial aid purposes only).
-Any student whose College Dean grants a leave of absence of 90 days, or more is considered withdrawn for financial aid purposes, and must adhere to the leave of absence policy and reinstatement procedures established by the dean.
+- For purposes of administering federal financial aid, a student who is receiving Title IV or Title VII financial aid funds and is granted a leave of absence that does not meet the above guidelines will be considered to have withdrawn from MWU for financial aid purposes.

 - A subsequent leave of absence, not to exceed 30 days, may be granted for the same student due to an unforeseen circumstance such as a military duty, jury duty, or a circumstance covered under the Family and Medical Leave Act of 1993 (FMLA).

-- If the student who is receiving financial aid fails to return from the leave of absence, the student will be considered to have withdrawn from MWU (for financial aid purposes only) as of the first day in which the leave of absence was granted.
-The Office of Student Financial Services will have 45 days after the day of determination to calculate a refund and return funds to the lender (30 days if withdrawal happens between quarters).
-For students who do not begin attendance at MWU, SFS must return the amount of unearned Title IV Funds no later than 30 days after the institution becomes aware that the student will not or has not begun attendance.
-If a student who is not receiving financial aid is granted a leave of absence and fails to return at the end of the approved period, the disposition of such a case will be decided on an individual basis.
+- A student who received financial aid prior to the leave of absence and fails to return, will be considered to have withdrawn from MWU for financial aid purposes, as of the first day in which the leave of absence was granted.
+The Office of Student Financial Services will have 45 days after the day of determination to calculate a refund and return funds to the lender.

-- Upon receipt of a leave of absence notification, the Office of Student Financial Services informs the student of loan obligations, possible revisions in aid, deferment options, and consequences of failure to return may have on the student’s repayment term, including the exhaustion of some or all of the student’s grace period.
+- Upon the notification of the conditional leave of absence notification, the Office of Student Financial Services informs the student of loan obligations, possible revisions in aid, deferment options, and consequences of failure to return may have on the student’s repayment term, including the exhaustion of some or all of the student’s grace period.